 - Wash plant containers: To ward off disease in your seedlings, give the containers you’ll use for plants in the summer a thorough cleanse.

 Let the spring cleaning begin!

-Bankers South, a leading ag lending company, offers custom agricultural loan products through its special AgAmerica lending program.
+AgAmerica, a leading ag lending company, offers custom agricultural loan products through its special AgAmerica lending program.
 If you own or dream of owning land that offers opportunity for agriculture pursuits, consider an AgAmerica farm loan.
-Contact Bankers South for more information about ag loan options to best support your agribusiness endeavors!
+Contact AgAmerica Lending for more information about ag loan options to best support your agribusiness endeavors!